SyuanTsai/Darktide-Mod-radar/README.md

 - **Enemies**, **teammates**, and **player smart tags** each use their own display rules and style settings.
 Teammates also have a **Player marker range** mode, so they can follow the normal radar range or remain visible at any distance.
 The local **center dot** has its own toggle and is not affected by teammate range mode.
 - Supported enemies can also be surfaced through active ability-mark or smart-tag outline states when **Ability-marked enemies** is enabled.
 - **Tagged enemies only** and **Tagged items only** restrict visibility to actively tagged targets, and those tagged targets ignore the usual radar range limit while the tag remains active.
-- Supported item markers can show vertical **up** and **down** arrows, be hidden when vertical separation becomes too large, and use nearby highlight brackets plus optional distance text when enabled.
+- Supported item markers and enemy markers from enabled enemy categories can show vertical **up** and **down** arrows.
+They use the shared vertical arrow range and shared vertical hide threshold, while nearby highlight brackets and optional distance text remain item-focused presentation features.
 - **Expedition POIs**, **environment markers**, and **tech-remnant clusters** follow their own category-specific rules so outdated markers clear correctly and context-sensitive markers only appear when relevant.
 - Expedition POIs can be shown as **Icon only**, **Icon + Distance m**, or **Off** per category.
 Existing boolean settings migrate to **Icon only** for enabled markers and **Off** for disabled markers.
 - Expedition section filtering also handles **Deadsider Sanctuary** transitions.
 Store fixtures and sanctuary-only markers are cleared when moving back into open expedition zones, while active player-dropped Tech-Remnants remain eligible for radar display.

 ## Target Markers

 The legend below follows the option groups exposed by `Radar_data.lua`.
 Enemy markers are listed in the same gameplay-oriented order used by the enemy settings: bosses, horde, common, shooters, elites, specials, and misc.
+Each enemy category can also enable vertical **up** and **down** arrows independently.
 The preview tiles were generated from the included `doc/img` assets and the ARGB values used by the HUD presentations.

 ### Ability outline and smart-tag examples